fastrgv/RufasCube/README.md

 ## RufasCube Game Introduction
 RufasCube is NOT another Rubic's Cube.
-It's a whole new kind of puzzle.
+It's a much simpler slider puzzle that is incrementally solvable.
 A 3x3x3 arrangement of cubelets with the center one missing allows sliding permutations.
 After a randomization, the goal is to restore the cube to its original configuration based on color and alphabetic hints.

 Dragging the cursor rotates the cube for a better view angle.